Illuminating Light Bulb Lingo: What Electricians Really Call Them

 FAQ Section:

-Can I use light bulbs with LEDs in an installation that requires incandescent bulbs?
+Can I utilize light bulbs with LEDs in an installation which requires incandescent bulbs?

-Is there a more energy-efficient bulb?
+Is there a more efficient type of bulb?

-They are also the most efficient and longest-lasting kind of bulb.
+The LED bulb is the most efficient and longest-lasting type of bulb.